YashGunjal16/ASSIGNMENT5/README.md

-# 🚀 Demand Forecasting in Supply Chain Management using LSTM
+🚀 Univariate Time Series Forecasting using LSTM

-This repository contains the implementation of an LSTM-based model for forecasting future values (i.e., demand) in a supply chain environment using retail inventory data.
-The project is motivated by the research paper *"Evaluation of Deep Learning with Long Short-Term Memory Networks for Time Series Forecasting in Supply Chain Management"* and applies similar techniques to a *Retail Store Inventory Forecasting* dataset from Kaggle.
+This repository contains the implementation of an LSTM-based model for forecasting future values in a univariate time series environment, specifically forecasting daily minimum temperatures.
+The project uses the famous Daily Minimum Temperatures dataset and applies deep learning techniques for time series forecasting.

----

-## 📖 Overview
+📖 Overview
 This project aims to:
-- Forecast future demand (Units Sold) using deep learning models.
-- Implement and compare two approaches:
-  - **Standard LSTM**
-  - **Bidirectional LSTM (BiLSTM)**
-- Evaluate model performance using RMSE and MAE metrics.
-- Provide visual insights by plotting actual vs. predicted values.

----

-## 📚 Research Paper Summary

-- **Title:** Evaluation of Deep Learning with Long Short-Term Memory Networks for Time Series Forecasting in Supply Chain Management
-- **Focus:** The paper explores the effectiveness of LSTM networks to forecast demand in supply chain scenarios.
-- **Methodology:** It emphasizes data preprocessing, normalization, sequence generation, and LSTM architecture design to handle nonlinear dependencies and irregular data fluctuations.
-- **Results:** LSTM models demonstrated improved accuracy over traditional forecasting approaches, as confirmed via RMSE/MAE metrics.

----

-## 🗃️ Dataset

-- **Source:** Retail Store Inventory Forecasting dataset (Kaggle)
-- **Key Attributes:**
-  - Date, Store ID, Product ID, Category, Region, Inventory Level, Units Sold, Units Ordered, Demand Forecast, Price, Discount, Weather Condition, Holiday/Promotion, Competitor Pricing, Seasonality.
-- **Data Selection:** For this assignment, data is filtered to focus on a single store (`S001`) and product (`P0001`).
-The primary focus is on forecasting the `Units Sold`.

----

-## 🛠️ Methodology

-1. **Data Exploration & Preprocessing:**
-   - Load and inspect the dataset.
-   - Filter the dataset for a specific store-product combination.
-   - Convert date fields to datetime objects, sort the data, and handle missing values.

-2. **Normalization:**
-   - Normalize the `Units Sold` data using MinMaxScaler.

-3. **Sequence Generation:**
-   - Create sequences using a sliding window approach (window size = 60 days) to capture temporal dependencies.

-4. **Model Development:**
-   - Build a **Standard LSTM** model and a **Bidirectional LSTM (BiLSTM)** model.
-   - Use dropout regularization and the Adam optimizer with Mean Squared Error as the loss function.

-5. **Training and Evaluation:**
-   - Split data into training (80%) and testing (20%) sets.
-   - Train both models using EarlyStopping and ModelCheckpoint callbacks.
-   - Evaluate using RMSE and MAE metrics.

-6. **Visualization:**
-   - Plot prediction vs. actual values for visual comparison.

----

-## 📊 Visualizations

-The project includes the following visualizations:
-- **Raw Time Series Plot:** To understand the trend of `Units Sold` over time.
-- **Scaled Data Plot:** To verify proper normalization of the data.
-- **Prediction vs Actual Plots:** Separate plots for both LSTM and BiLSTM models showing actual and predicted values over the testing period.

----

-## 📈 Our Model Performance

-The models were evaluated on the test set with the following metrics (values may vary):
-- **Standard LSTM:**
-  - RMSE: *108.84*
-  - MAE: *91.49*
-- **Bidirectional LSTM:**
-  - RMSE: *108.60*
-  - MAE: *92.23*

-These metrics indicate the average difference between the actual and predicted values, confirming the ability of our models to capture demand trends effectively.

----

-## 🔍 Comparison with Research Paper Results

-- **Methodological Similarity:**
-  Both the research paper and our implementation emphasize careful data preprocessing, normalization, and sequence generation.
-Our LSTM architectures, with dropout and the choice of hyperparameters, closely follow the paper’s guidelines.

-- **Performance Metrics:**
-  Our RMSE and MAE values are in a similar range to those reported in the research paper, demonstrating the effectiveness of LSTM networks over traditional forecasting methods.

-- **Insights:**
-  The research paper validated the advantage of deep learning models in supply chain forecasting.
-Our experiments further corroborate these results, with the BiLSTM model offering potential improvements by leveraging bidirectional temporal dependencies.

----

-## 🎯 Conclusion

-This project successfully demonstrates how LSTM-based models can be used for demand forecasting in supply chain management.
-Key conclusions are:
-- **Effective Forecasting:**
-  Both the standard LSTM and BiLSTM models capture the complex, nonlinear behavior of retail demand.
-- **Research Validation:**
-  Our results validate the findings of the referenced research paper, offering competitive performance as measured by RMSE and MAE.
-- **Future Work:**
-  Future enhancements could include hyperparameter tuning, integration of additional features (e.g., weather data, promotional events), and exploring ensemble methods for further improvement.

----

-## 🙏 Acknowledgements

-- Research Paper: *"Pacella, Massimo & Papadia, Gabriele.
-(2021).
-Evaluation of deep learning with long short-term memory networks for time series forecasting in supply chain management.
-Procedia CIRP.
-99. 604-609.
-10.1016/j.procir.2021.03.081."*
+Forecast future daily minimum temperatures using deep learning.

+Implement a Standard LSTM model for univariate time series forecasting.

+Evaluate model performance using RMSE and MAE metrics.

+Visualize the actual vs. predicted values.

+📚 Problem Statement
+Objective:
+Forecast future temperature values based on historical daily minimum temperature data.

+Dataset:

+Source: Daily Minimum Temperatures in Melbourne, Australia (via TensorFlow/Kaggle)

+Key Attribute: Temp (Temperature in degrees Celsius)

+Timeframe: 1981 to 1990

+🗃️ Dataset
+Attributes:

+Date (Timestamp)

+Temp (Daily minimum temperature)

+Data Source:
+Automatically fetched using TensorFlow utilities from this URL.

+🛠️ Methodology
+Data Exploration & Preprocessing:

+Load and inspect the dataset.

+Focus on the Temp column.

+Handle missing values (if any).

+Normalization:

+Apply MinMaxScaler to normalize temperature values between 0 and 1.

+Sequence Generation:

+Create input-output sequences using a 30-day lookback window.

+Reshape the input to fit the LSTM requirements: [samples, timesteps, features].

+Model Development:

+Build a Sequential LSTM model:

+One LSTM layer with 50 units and tanh activation.

+A Dense output layer with one neuron (for the next day's prediction).

+Compile with Adam optimizer and MSE loss.

+Training and Evaluation:

+Split data into 80% training and 20% testing.

+Train the model using early stopping for optimization.

+Evaluate the model performance using RMSE and MAE.

+Visualization:

+Plot actual vs. predicted temperatures to visually assess the model’s forecasting ability.

+📊 Visualizations
+The project includes:

+Raw Time Series Plot:
+Shows the original daily minimum temperatures over time.

+Prediction vs Actual Plot:
+Displays how closely the model's forecasted values align with the true observed temperatures.

+📈 Model Performance
+Evaluated using the testing dataset:

+Root Mean Squared Error (RMSE): [value will vary depending on training run]

+Mean Absolute Error (MAE): [value will vary depending on training run]

+These metrics demonstrate how accurately the model captures the temperature trend.

+🔍 Insights
+LSTM models are effective for capturing sequential patterns in weather data.

+Normalization and proper windowing are key to improving model accuracy.

+Training on sliding windows helps the model generalize well over time.

+🎯 Conclusion
+This project successfully demonstrates the power of Long Short-Term Memory (LSTM) networks for univariate time series forecasting.
+It highlights key practices such as:

+Careful data preprocessing,

+Sliding window generation,

+Sequential model design,

+Proper evaluation and visualization.

+This approach can be extended to other time series domains like stock prediction, energy consumption forecasting, and more!

+🙏 Acknowledgements
+Dataset Source: Daily Minimum Temperatures in Melbourne (via TensorFlow / Kaggle)

+Techniques inspired by best practices for deep learning in time series forecasting.